Office: MHRA 3125

 B.A.
 University of Bucharest-1984

-Dr. Moraru's interests include 20th-century American literature, primarily post-1945 fiction; literary and cultural theory; theories of community, intimacy, and affect; new materialism; comparative and global studies with focus on the U.S. and post-World War II Western Europe; literature and philosophy (particularly post-Nietzschean tradition and Levinas), and history of ideas; Cold War and post-Cold War studies in transnational perspective; postmodernism and poststructuralism; postcolonialism and its Central-East-European developments.
+Christian Moraru is Class of 1949 Distinguished Professor in the Humanities.
+Professor Moraru's interests include 20th-century American literature, primarily post-1945 fiction; literary and cultural theory; theories of community; comparative and global studies with focus on the U.S. and post-World War II Western Europe; literature and philosophy (particularly post-Nietzschean tradition and Levinas), and history of ideas; Cold War and post-Cold War studies in transnational perspective; postmodernism; postcolonialism and its Central-East-European developments.

 - The Planetary Turn: Relationality and Geoaesthetics in the 21st Century.
 Critical essays.
 Amy J. Elias and Christian Moraru, eds.
-Evanston, IL: Northwestern UP, 481pp.
-"Rethinking Theory" Series.
-Forthcoming, 2015.
+Evanston, IL: Northwestern UP, 481 pp. "Rethinking Theory" Series. xxxvii + 272 p., 2015.

 - Cosmodernism: American Narrative, Late Globalization, and the New Cultural Imaginary.
 Ann Arbor, MI: U of Michigan P, 2011, 440 pp.